danielmapar/modern-cpp/README.md

             delete: Memory is freed again
             ```

     * Interestingly, the memory requirement is larger than expected: With `new`, the block size was 4 bytes, which is exactly the space required for a single integer.
 Thus, with three integers, it should now be 12 bytes instead of 20 bytes.
 The reason for this is the memory allocation overhead that the **compiler needs to keep track of the allocated blocks of memory** - which in itself consumes memory.
-If we change the above call to e.g. new MyClass[100](), we will see that the overhead of 8 bytes does not change:
+If we change the above call to e.g. `new MyClass[100]()`, we will see that the overhead of 8 bytes does not change:

         * ```bash
             new: Allocating 408 bytes of memory